darkmortem/TestMvvmCross/README.md

 TestMvvmCross first app

 This project is a test for MVVMCross first project blank with all configuration.
+Xamarin Classic